Ducks rally for sixth straight win, knock off Golden Knights 4-2

 Carrick got the tying goal with 9:05 left and added an empty-netter for the upstart Ducks, winners of six straight for the first time in nearly two years.

+Adam Henrique got the first of Anaheim's four goals on five shots in an impressive final period against the defending Stanley Cup champion Golden Knights, who had started the season 11-0-1.

+“Going down 2-0 to the Stanley Cup champions, best team in the league, in my opinion … and to show resiliency and to come back, and we’ve done it a bunch of times against a bunch of teams, it’s pretty impressive to see that kind of resiliency in this group, especially such a young group,” forward Alex Killorn said after making his Ducks debut.

-Adam Henrique scored early in the third for the Ducks, who rallied from two goals down in the final period to beat the defending Stanley Cup champion Golden Knights, who had earned a point in 12 straight games to start this season, the longest streak by a defending champ in NHL history.
-Vegas also had earned a point in 20 straight regular-season games since last March, the second-longest such streak in the last 40 years.
+Vegas' 12-game point streak to start the season was the longest by a defending champ in NHL history.
+The Knights also had earned a point in 20 straight regular-season games since last March, the second-longest such streak in the last 40 years.

+“That's a good start, but you never want to lose, and we can't feel happy about anything, really," said Vegas forward William Karlsson, a former Ducks draft pick.
+“We'll try to learn from this and go try to win the next one, because I'd love to go 82-0-0, but yeah.”

+But the NHL is starting to notice the Ducks, who look exciting again after five straight non-playoff seasons.
+Their six-game winning streak has included five third-period comebacks, matching the 2018-19 Buffalo Sabres for the most late comebacks in a six-game streak in NHL history.

 McTavish then scored the sixth goal of his impressive breakout season with a slick one-timer under pressure in front of Vegas goalie Logan Thompson.
 The Ducks locked up the win in the final minutes when Carrick's cross-ice fling deflected in off the post.

-John Gibson made 29 saves for Anaheim, which scored four goals on five shots in the third.
+John Gibson made 29 saves for Anaheim.
+Frank Vatrano and Cam Fowler had two assists apiece.

-Ivan Barbashev and Jack Eichel scored for the Golden Knights, who faded late on the second night of a back-to-back set.
+Ivan Barbashev and Eichel scored for the Golden Knights, who faded late on the second night of a back-to-back set after steamrollering Colorado 7-0 on Saturday night in Las Vegas.
 Thompson stopped 18 shots.

+“I give our players a lot of credit,” Vegas coach Bruce Cassidy said.
+“That's their fourth (game) in six days, and I think we gave up three chances, and they all ended up in the net.
+So that's going to happen some nights.

+"Timely saves, timely goals. … Obviously we could manage the puck a little better in certain situations, but as a coach, you're looking at no major breakdowns.
+Just some pucks that had eyes.”

 Vegas went up 2-0 during 4-on-4 play late in the second when the Ducks didn't get pressure on Eichel, who skated in on Gibson's glove side and wired a wrist shot in and out of Anaheim's net.

-Alex Killorn made his debut for Anaheim after missing the Ducks’ first 10 games with a broken finger, skating on a line with fellow 30-something veterans Henrique and Jakob Silfverberg.
+Killorn finally took the ice after missing the Ducks’ first 10 games with a broken finger, skating on a line with fellow 30-something veterans Henrique and Jakob Silfverberg.

 Killorn got hurt in an exhibition game Sept.
 27, delaying his first appearance with the Ducks after 11 seasons with Tampa Bay.
-Anaheim signed the two-time Stanley Cup champion to a four-year, $25 million contract in July, adding a career 198-goal scorer to a lineup that has struggled to score throughout the Ducks' five straight non-playoff seasons.
+Anaheim signed the two-time Stanley Cup champion to a four-year, $25 million contract in July.

-Anaheim already showed signs of an offensive turnaround without Killorn by scoring a franchise-record 33 goals in its first 10 games.

 UP NEXT